 The completion of Requirements Analysis is signified by a presentation of the FRD to the Customer and the Designers.
 At this point the Project Manager should also review the FRD for the time line for the remaining life cycle phases, review of resource availability and a risk assessment organized to align with the remaining steps of the life cycle.

-When the customer signs off on the Business Requirements the solution designers can begin their system design work.
+When the customer signs off on the Business Requirements the software designers can begin their system design work.
 Depending on the technique of development there might be more than one visit to the Requirements Analysis activity.
 It is important that the Business Analyst, Designers and Customer agree and understand the expected iterations of Requirements analysis.

 Requirements Analysis is complete when the customer signs off on the Functional Requirements Document.